getoutreach/gobox/pkg/ometrics/README.md

 import "github/getoutreach/gobox/pkg/ometrics"
 ```

-Package ometrics implements a small wrapper around working with the otel metrics package.
-It does not provide any wrappers around the core types provided by otel, instead provides a way to instantiate them instead.
+Package ometrics implements a small wrapper around working with the OpenTelemetry (otel) metrics package.
+It does not provide any wrappers around the core types provided by otel, but instead provides a way to instantiate them.

 ## Index